A Little Bit of Sightseeing

 Our first ‘real’ visit to Dubai took place about a week later, again courtesy of our Iraqi friend and his trusted VW.
 The infamous first trip which comprised only the Dubai City Center somehow gave us an unpleasant first impression of the city—this time however, Dubai had certainly redeemed itself by proving its reputation as a remarkable fusion point of heritage, progressiveness and globalization.

 While glassy towers bearing the names of commercial giants stood overlooking the Khor along the bank we departed from, traditional windtowers and minarets awaited us on the other.
 We were headed for Deira, the public market of old Dubai where we could catch a glimpse of souq life in this otherwise cosmopolitan city.
-A strong aroma of spices, herbs, and incense greeted us as we entered the narrow alleys between the old shops and stalls.
-Traders heartily beckoned passersby for a glimpse at their wares, and buyers haggled for good deals.
-The old souq with its rich selection was definitely the place for the tasteful shopper.

 The setting sun immediately triggered a chain of maghrib prayer calls from the numerous mosques situated on both sides of the Khor.
 Interestingly, it was also the first time I ever heard a Shiite azan with a testimony to Ali yun waliyullah called out after the testimony to Muhammad as Rasulullah.
 The azan came from a mosque several minutes later than its Sunni counterparts.
 This encounter provided a useful insight on the Sunni-Shiite coexistence, which I learned was limited to only a few Gulf countries, with UAE and Bahrain considered excellent examples.